Aeell/engrave-font-to-vector/README.md

-# Engrave Font → Vector (SVG/DXF)
+# JKT Font Engraver

+**Proprietary CNC Text Engraving Tool**

+Developed by JKT Group s.r.o. for precision aluminum label manufacturing.

-Precision text-to-vector tool tailored for CNC engraving workflows.
+Converts text to millimeter-accurate SVG/DXF files for CNC engraving workflows.
-Outputs **true millimeter** geometry with **0.001 mm** precision for easy import into Fusion 360, LightBurn, or any CAD/CAM.

-> Based on the idea of [google-font-to-svg-path] but redesigned for CNC: consistent mm units, DXF R12 with `INSUNITS=4 (mm)`, kerning control, character separation, boolean union (approx.), and adaptive Bézier flattening.
+Supports 60+ professional fonts with 0.001mm precision for Fusion 360 and industrial CAM systems.

+> Proprietary software for JKT Group s.r.o.
+CNC operations.
+Not for public distribution.

 ## Why this exists
 - The original tool targets web/SVG.
 This fork focuses on **manufacturing**: exact sizing in **mm**, kerning-on/off, per-character layers, and clean polylines for CAM.